cuongdqpayment/dqcai-logger/README.md

-﻿# @dqcai/logger@2.1.0
+﻿# @dqcai/logger@3.0.0

 🚀 **Universal Logging Library for JavaScript & TypeScript**

-Cross-platform logging for **Node.js, Web, and React Native** with advanced decorator patterns and flexible configuration.
+Cross-platform logging for **Node.js, Web, React Native, and Electron** with advanced transport system, decorator patterns, and flexible configuration.

 The most **flexible, modern, and developer-friendly logger** for real-world projects.